polferrando98/Commando-by-Aperture-Wolves/README.md

 ## Installation

-Simply download a release, unzip the file and execute the .exe.
+Simply download a release, unzip the file and execute the Commando_v.X.exe.

 ## Usage